How to Clean Up Your Website's Content

 This is where SEO gets confusing.
 The entire previous section was about disregarding keywords, wasn’t it?
 Well, almost.
 It’s true that they aren’t the main content piece that you can use to boost your site’s rankings.
 It’s also true that stuffing them into your content wherever you can may actually hurt your site’s rankings.
 But you can approach them strategically to your advantage.

-After following the previous step, by now you’ll have a clean document of content.
-Now you can evaluate your keyword usage.
+After following the previous step, you’ll have a clean document of content.
+Then, you can evaluate your keyword usage.
 The most important places to have keywords are: title tags, headings, and, sparingly, in your content.
-Once you’ve used the tips from our content cleanup PDF to determine which keyword phrase you want to target, incorporate those keywords like so:
+Determine which keyword phrase you want to target, and incorporate those keywords like so:

 In your title tags, along with your facility’s location.
 If “storage units” is the term you’re targeting and your facility is in New York, a homepage title tag reading “Storage Units in New York City, NY” is perfect.
 Title tags need not be complicated or overly lengthy.
 Keep in mind that each page on your site should have its own unique title tag.